amanda-mitchell/suppress-eslint-errors/README.md

 The wrapper will call `jscodeshift` with the transformer and any other arguments that you pass to it.
 If it detects a `.gitignore` in the local directory, it will also specify that as the `--ignore-config`.

-`suppress-biome-errors` must be used with a locally installed copy of `biome`.
-If it can't find one, it will bail out early.

 _NOTE:_ `jscodeshift` has some bugs with respect to how it handles `.gitignore` files that sometimes causes it to ignore all files.
 If this tool detects that your `.gitignore` contains problematic patterns, the `--ignore-config` option will be skipped.